irfan-eternal/irfan-eternal.github.io/content/posts/Improving My Ghidra GUI + Ghidra Skills/index.en.md

 Ghidra Lets you Cutomize the Code Browser by Visiting Edit > Tool Options.

-An option which helped me a lot is Cursor Text Highlighting: Edit > Tool Options > Cursor Text Highlight > Mouse Button to Activate : LEFT (This will highlight the occurence of a selected string in Listing/Decompiler Window)
+An option which helped me a lot is Cursor Text Highlighting:
+1) Click Edit > Tool Options
+2) Under  Cursor Text Highlight select "Mouse Button to Activate" to  "LEFT" (This will highlight the occurence of a selected string in Listing/Decompiler Window)

 ## Key Bindings